A relation between Dieudonne displays and crystalline Dieudonne theory

 \begin{Thm} If the equivalent conditions of Proposition \ref{Pr-varkappa-image} hold, the frame homomorphisms $\varkappa:\BBB\to\DDD_R$ and $\varkappa_a:\BBB_a\to\DDD_{R_a}$ are crystalline. \end{Thm}

-\begin{proof} The proof for odd $p$ in \cite[Theorem 9.3]{Lau-Frames} works almost literally for $p=2$.
-Let us repeat the essential parts of the argument.
+\begin{proof} The proof for odd $p$ in \cite[Theorem 9.3]{Lau-Frames} works almost literally for $p=2$ as well.
+Let us recall the essential parts of the argument.
 Fix an integer $a\ge 1$.
 One can define a factorisation of the projection $\BBB_{a+1}\to\BBB_a$ into strict frame homomorphisms